andrewtcha07/Portfolio-Projects/Google Data Analytics Capstone Projects/Cyclistic Bike-Share: Case Study/R /README.md

 </td></tr> </table>

++ The table displays the fluctuations in average ride durations according to user type and day of the week.
 + Casual users typically enjoy longer typical ride durations compared to member users throughout the week.
 Although, Sundays stand out as the day with the longest typical ride durations for both casual and member users.
 + For casual users, this trend supports the notion of weekend leisure or recreational activities, with **Sundays** recording the lengthiest rides at **24.58 minutes**.
 + Conversely, member users also exhibit longer rides on **Sundays (13.79 minutes)**, suggesting a potential overlap in non-commuting usage during weekends.
 + Transitioning from the weekends to weekdays, **Wednesdays (18.04 minutes)** mark the lowest typical ride durations for casual users, indicating a shift towards shorter trips during the middle of the week.
 + However, member users experience their shortest rides on **Mondays (11.72 minutes)**, possibly indicating a return to routine commuting after the weekend.
 + Overall, both user groups display a pattern of shorter ride durations during weekdays, likely influenced by commuting needs or time constraints.

 #### Weekly Average Ride Distance (miles)